brentthayer1/capstone1/README.md

 - For this project, I have ommitted instrumentalness, speechiness, time_signature, key, and mode.
 A lot of this information is similar through the data set.
 For example, the majority of the time_signatures are 4/4.

+## Exploration
+- I plotted the remaining attributes against popularity to try to get a visual to see where any correlations might be.
+The attributes that stood out the most visually were loudness, energy, and danceability.